Course Mailing Lists

 - The HMC portal also includes a way for a faculty member to email all of the students in his/her class.

 - Sakai has an Email Archive tool which creates a mailing list.

-Available to faculty and students at HMC.
+Available to faculty and emeritus at HMC.

 How to Access the Service

-The JICS portal allows you to view all of your students (with photos) and email the class.
+The HMC portal allows you to view all of your students (with photos) and email the class.
 The portal functions more as a one way faculty to student broadcast system, in that the students cannot mail to the class list via the portal.